RateGain-logo-Vivid-Lavender

 Best for

-Small independent hotels, boutique properties, hostels, and operators looking to manage reservations, operations, and distribution from a single platform.
-A practical choice for properties adopting a new PMS and booking engine together.
+Cloudbeds is a strong fit for small independent hotels, boutique properties, hostels, and operators looking to manage reservations, operations, and distribution from one platform.
+It is also a practical choice for properties adopting a new PMS and booking engine at the same time.

 Pros